The Automated Shipping Transformation

 Before we dive into the nitty-gritty, let’s uncover what these 3PLs are all about:

 A Clothing 3PL, or Third-Party Logistics provider, is a group of experts and a place where clothing is handled, sorted, and shipped.
 Think of them as the backstage crew for fashion companies.
-Further, they ensure your clothing products go from the production floor to the customer’s door, saving you time and effort.
+They ensure your clothing products go from the production floor to the customer’s door, saving you time and effort.

 How Clothing 3PLs Cater to Apparel Companies